Active Directory Installation with DNS and DHCP Configuration - Part 3

 10. Click Next on Add Roles Wizard page.

-11. If IPV6 is enable for this server select Enable DHCPv6 else choose disable DHCPv6 for your DHCP server and click next
+11. If IPV6 is enable for this server select Enable DHCPv6 or choose disable DHCPv6 for your DHCP server and click next

-13. Review and confirm the installation selection and click Install.
-If some selection are not correct then click on previous button to go back on the wizard and select the right information.
+13. Review and confirm the installation selection and click “Install”.
+If you need to make amendments, click the “Previous” button to go back

 14. Installation of DHCP will then start